AaronLuo00/crisp-pipeline/README.md

 Your processed data will be available in the `output/` directory.

+## 🖥️ Platform Optimization

+We recommend different chunk sizes for different platforms:
+- **macOS/Linux**: 100K rows (default)
+- **Windows**: 500K rows (better I/O performance)

+The pipeline automatically detects your OS and applies these settings.
+We suggest testing with a subset of your data to determine the optimal chunk size before processing the full dataset.

 ## 📊 Pipeline Architecture

 CRISP implements a **5-stage progressive pipeline**, each module building upon the previous: